 A county business license is required in addition to a State of Nevada business license.

-Click on the county seal for more information on business licenses and Fictitious Name filings.
+Click on the county seal for business license information and Fictitious Firm Name filings.

 To explore other business resources, click on the Battle Mountain Chamber of Commerce or Lander County Economic Development Authority logos.

 Lincoln County